 - 1. Follow all test procedures as required in this Test Security Policy document. - 2.
 Secure all CASAS test materials, whether paper-based or computer delivered, under lock and key except during testing sessions. - 3.
 Ensure that before or after any test administration all test materials are secure and inaccessible to any non-testing personnel, examinees, or others not responsible for test administration. - 4.
-Remain in the testing room at all times during the testing event and monitor all examinee activity as appropriate and in compliance with test security procedures. - Ensure that examinees sit at least three to five feet apart and do not talk or seek help from others during the testing event in any way, including use of electronic devices. - 6.
+Remain in the testing room at all times during the testing event and monitor all examinee activity as appropriate and in compliance with test security procedures. - 5.
+Ensure that examinees sit at least three to five feet apart and do not talk or seek help from others during the testing event in any way, including use of electronic devices. - 6.
 Refrain from assisting examinees with test answers on any test before or during the testing event. - 7.
 Refrain from reviewing test questions with examinees after the testing event. - 8.
-Ensure that agency staff members follow all specific testing procedures as stated in CASAS Test Administration Manuals. - 9.
+Ensure that agency staff members follow all specific testing procedures as stated in CASAS Test Administration Manuals (TAM). - 9.
 Disallow use of any CASAS assessments as practice tests or as instructional tools. - 10.
 Advise any agency, school, or testing entity to contact CASAS, and not my agency, with any inquiry about sharing or duplicating CASAS testing materials. - 11.
-Refrain from duplicating or in any way reproducing any CASAS testing materials, including but not limited to test booklets, answer keys, answer sheets, CDs, and CASAS eTests. - 12.
+Refrain from duplicating or in any way reproducing any CASAS testing materials, including but not limited to test booklets, answer keys, answer sheets, CDs, and CASAS eTests[®]. - 12.
 Report any violation of this test security policy.

-My signature on this document certifies that I have read the above policy, will follow all test administration directions as stated in my CASAS Test Administration Manual, and agree to abide by all test security procedures.
+, , ertifies that I have read the above po stated in my CASAS TAM, and agree •

-Signature Position/Title Date Print Name Agency Name
+Signature Position/Title Date

+Print Name Agency Name

-Appendix C
+Appendix C: Curricula and Proxy Hours